joshmtucker/ASCC/README.md

 # ASCC
-ASCC stands for "App Switcher Control Center" This Framer.js project was build in response to my Medium article exploring how people behave with swipe and drag gestures.
+ASCC stands for "App Switcher Control Center" This Framer.js project was build in response to my <a href="https://medium.com/@joshmtucker/adding-another-dimension-4fe2ca0b54d1">Medium article</a> exploring how people behave with swipe and drag gestures.